Shaq's historic Atlanta Krispy Kreme damaged by raging fire - WHIZ News

 Battalion Chief Douglas Hatcher said firefighters saved most of the building after the fire started in the back.
 No injuries were reported.
 Hatcher said the cause of the fire was under investigation.

-The Midtown Krispy Kreme opened in 1965.
-It was one of the first locations established outside the company’s main bases of operations in Winston-Salem, North Carolina and Nashville, Tennessee.
+The Midtown Krispy Kreme was one of the first locations established outside the company’s main bases of operations in Winston-Salem, North Carolina and Nashville, Tennessee.

-Note: An earlier version of this story incorrectly stated that the store was more than 60 years old.
-It opened in 1965.